Pros

 This all just goes to show that you should not carry a balance from month to month with your Everyday Card, except responsibly during the first 0% intro APR months.

-If you ever travel abroad or make purchases through internationally based merchants, there will be some days you’ll have to leave your Everyday Card on the sidelines in light of its 2.7% foreign transaction fee.
+If you ever travel abroad or make purchases through internationally based merchants, there will be some days you’ll have to leave your Everyday Card on the sidelines in light of its foreign transaction fee of 2.7% of each transaction after conversion to US dollars.
 You may have already anticipated that, however, considering that American Express is not nearly as widely accepted abroad as Mastercard and Visa.

 Other Things To Consider About Blue Cash Everyday